asaidimu/go-anansi/README.md

 ## 📚 Additional Information

+## Performance Considerations

+Performance depends heavily on your choice of database backend.

+### Transaction Concurrency
+The abstraction layer provides consistent transaction semantics across all supported databases, but this comes with different performance characteristics:

+- **High-concurrency databases** (PostgreSQL, CockroachDB, MongoDB 4.0+): Full concurrent transaction support
+- **Limited-concurrency databases** (SQLite, some NoSQL systems): Transactions are serialized with mutex locks for safety

+Choose your database backend based on your concurrency requirements.

 ### Troubleshooting

 *   **`Persistence instance is closed`**: This error typically occurs if you try to perform operations on the `Persistence` or `Collection` interfaces after `p.Close()` has been called.
 Ensure `p.Close()` is called only when the application is shutting down.